Yashvee30/nuttx_nucleo-h7/README.md

 ---

-## Project Structure

-.
-├── nuttx/ # NuttX source
-├── apps/ # Application layer
-│ ├── gpio_task.c
-│ ├── uart_task.c
-│ ├── timer_task.c
-│ └── main.c
-├── configs/ # Board configuration
-├── scripts/ # Flashing scripts
-└── README.md

----

-## Modules
+## Driver Modules

-### GPIO Task
+### GPIO Driver
-- Controls LED blinking
-- Demonstrates digital output
+- Controls status LEDs and digital outputs
+- Can be extended for ESC signaling or interrupts

-### UART Task
+### UART Driver
-- Sends debug logs
-- Enables serial communication
+- Used for telemetry and debugging
+- Suitable for communication with flight controllers or ground stations

-### Timer Task
+### Timer Module
-- Executes periodic operations
+- Provides precise periodic execution
-- Uses RTOS timers
+- Foundation for control loops (PID, sensor polling)

 ### Multi-threading
 - Priority-based scheduling
-- Concurrent task execution
+- Ensures time-critical tasks run reliably

 ---